-Health ministry, Niti Aayog officials likely to meet EC top brass over COVID vaccine distribution: Sources
+Health ministry, Niti Aayog officials likely to meet EC top brass over COVID vaccine distribution

 New Delhi, Dec 17: Officials of the Union health ministry and the Niti Aayog are likely to meet the Election Commission top brass in the coming days to seek their help in the distribution of COVID-19 vaccine given the poll panel's robust network at the booth level, sources aware of the development said on Thursday.